GlPortal/glPortal/CODING_GUIDELINES.md

 ## Conventions

+### Naming
+- No cryptic abbreviations in names (well known abb. are fine e.g. HTML).

 ### File encoding and line endings
 - The source files may be restricted to ASCII encoding, or use UTF-8 *without* *BOM* (this warning specifically targets developers using Windows).